dellsystem/wikinotes/readme.md

 *	/<?department> (e.g. `/MATH`) to see all the classes within that department
 *	/<?faculty> (e.g. `/science`) to see all the departments and classes within that faculty
 *	/<?department>-<?class-number>/<?page-type> (e.g. `/MATH-141/lectures/`) for a list of all pages of that page type (page types to be decided later)
-*	/<?department>-<?class-number>/<?page-type>/<?page-slug> (e.g. `/MATH-141/lectures/

 Features/functionalities to include
 -----------------------------------

-*	Attachments - images, tables, etc should be easily uploaded/created and easily attached to a post
-	*	Maybe use couchDB for that too even
 *	integration with docuum and/or qandora?
-*	mathjax for math processing would be stellar
-*	markdown (python library) for other stuff
-*	easily convert from google docs, word etc formats: upload/add url, we'll convert to markdown
+*	easily convert from google docs, word, mediawiki etc formats: upload/add url, we'll convert to markdown (or even, upload your own markdown file, we'll check if it's valid)
 *	easily export to other formats: PDF, plain text (markdown lol), kwordquiz (for select pages)

 To-do list